Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Abstract

 \section{Abstract}

 Inorganic antiperovskite nitrides have recently emerged as promising materials for photovoltaic applications, yet their nonradiative recombination dynamics remain largely unexplored.
 Here, we examine the influence of X-site cation substitution on the nonradiative electron–hole recombination in $\mathrm{X_3NSb}$ (X = Ca, Sr, and Ba).
 Ca- and Sr-based compounds adopt a cubic phase, whereas Ba stabilizes in a hexagonal structure, introducing pronounced symmetry-driven effects.
+To separate symmetry effects from cation chemistry, we also examine the hexagonal polymorph of Sr$_3$NSb ($\mathrm{Sr_3NSb_{hexa}}$).
 Substituting Ca with Sr narrows the band gap, suppresses octahedral and band-edge fluctuations, reduces nonadiabatic (NA) coupling by $\sim$54$\%$, and extends carrier lifetimes by a factor of 2.5.
-In contrast, Ba substitution increases lattice distortion, widens the band gap, enhances NA coupling, beyond that of $\mathrm{Sr_3NSb}$, and accelerates recombination through stronger lattice fluctuations.
-The resulting band gap fluctuations in Ba$_3$NSb also shorten decoherence times, following the trend Ba$_3$NSb $<$ Ca$_3$NSb $<$ Sr$_3$NSb.
-Our results demonstrate how the interplay between band gap, NA coupling, and decoherence time governs recombination lifetimes, with $\mathrm{Sr_3NSb}$ exhibiting the longest lifetime.
+In $\mathrm{Sr_3NSb_{hexa}}$, the combination of larger band gap and enhanced band gap fluctuations$-$leading to faster dephasing$-$further slows down recombination by 41$\%$.
+In contrast, in $\mathrm{Ba_3NSb_{hexa}}$, enhanced NA coupling accelerates recombination relative to $\mathrm{Sr_3NSb_{hexa}}$.
+Overall, recombination lifetimes are dictated by the interplay between band gap, NA coupling strength, and decoherence time, with $\mathrm{Sr_3NSb_{hexa}}$ exhibiting the longest lifetime.
 These findings highlight the coupled influence of cation chemistry and crystal symmetry in tailoring carrier dynamics for high-performance antiperovskite-based optoelectronics materials.